dotnet/docs-aspire/docs/get-started/upgrade-to-aspire-9.md

 ## Verify the upgrade

 As with any upgrade, ensure that the app runs as expected and that all tests pass.
 Build the solution and look for suggestions, warnings, or errors in the output window—address anything that wasn't an issue before.
-If you encounter any issues, please let us know by [filing a GitHub issue](https://github.com/dotnet/aspire/issues/new/choose).
+If you encounter any issues, let us know by [filing a GitHub issue](https://github.com/dotnet/aspire/issues/new/choose).